realitytracing/Reality-Tracing-WIP/README.md

 **Foundational Epistemics III**
 - **[Interactional Epistemics: Rankability](human-foundations/interactional-epistemics-rankability.md)** — describes a set of rankability criterion for use in comparative study, and to demonstrate false equivalences and false totalizations

+- **[Salience Capture Principle and the Plural Clamp Requirement]()** — explains why no salient sink can remain stable when self-grounding, and why viable systems require competing local ends and real constraints as anti-runaway clamps

 **Integrated Text**

 1. **[Part I — The Heart and the Gist](integrated-text/part-1-heart-and-gist.md)**